A good honours degree with a Japan-related subject as a main component.

 Months of entry

-At the MPhil/PhD level, we aim for students to make the transition into fully fledged, independent academic researchers.
-Our doctoral programme is geared towards enabling research students to produce top-quality work that in one way or another questions the boundaries of the disciplines we work in and seeks to bring new materials, theories and methods into them.
+Our aim is to assist you with the transition to become a fully fledged, independent academic researcher.
+Our doctoral programme is geared towards enabling you to produce top-quality work that questions the boundaries of the disciplines we work in and seeks to bring new materials, theories and methods into them.
 Becoming a successful academic researcher is achieved on the basis of a full appreciation of the hallmarks of good scholarship, such as original thought, the proper use of references and background material, appropriate use of methodology and reporting procedures, and it is these priorities that we aim to impart to our students.